Adaptive Split-Fusion Transformer

 \subsection{Ablation study}

-In this part, We experimentally study the effectiveness of our proposed convolutional branch HMCB, Split Parallelism, Adaptive Fusion, etc. For quick verification, we test them on top of the \textit{small} ASF-former-S.
+In this part, we study the effectiveness of our proposed convolutional branch HMCB, Split Parallelism, Adaptive Fusion, etc. We test them on top of the \textit{small} ASF-former-S for quick verification.

 \textbf{HMCB} \textit{vs} \textbf{Convolutional Candidates}.
 We plug the PCM, Residual Bottleneck, and HMCB into the ASF-former.
 To exclude the influence of the fusion strategy, we employ ``Simple Fusion'' in all three ASF-formers.
 The comparison is shown in Table~\ref{table:convbranch}.
 We observe that the HMCB achieves the best accuracy (82.5\%) among all candidates while consuming comparable or fewer computations (Params / MACs) than the Residual Bottleneck or PCM.
 This validates that the HMCB is more complementary to global attention than the rest at a low computational cost.
 Moreover, plugging PCM into ASF-former (with simple fusion) performs slightly better than in the original ViTAE, verifying the effectiveness of the Split Parallelism mechanism.
 We fix the convolutional branch to be an HMCB in the following experiments.